 There are three ways you can upset the healthy balance of your gut.

-- You take a drug:
+1. You take a drug:

-- You get a parasite:
+3. You have a parasite:

-Much easier to pick up than people realise.
-Do you remember the food poisoning you had for a few days 20 years ago?
-Maryland Medical School have shown that pathogens and parasites can live in us for 20 years or more before they come out to play.
-A parasite can screw up the whole gut system and you might not know it was there until too late.
+A parasite is much easier to pick up than people realise.
+Do you remember the food poisoning you had for a few days, 12 years ago?
+Maryland Medical School have shown that pathogens and parasites can live in us for 20 years or more before they come back out to play.
+Some parasites don’t even give you diarrhoea or sickness.
+Blastocystis hominis, Helicobacter pylori and a liver fluke would be just three examples.

 Bacteria – who needs them?